DKormann/pixelworld/docs/character_scripting.md

 The game comes with several pre-built character scripts that you can use as examples:
 - `snake`: A basic character that moves around
-- `pan`: A gray character with shooting capabilities
+- `pan`: A basic character shooting character
-- `snake`: A green moving character
+- `snake` : A snake character that spawns a tail
-- `eater`: A character that eats other blocks
+- `eater`: A snake like character that eats all blocks in front
-- `hydra`: A black character with shooting abilities
+- `hydra`: A faster more dangerous snake that also shoots
-- `misterX`: A red character with shooting capabilities
+- `misterX`: The fastest and most deadly shooter

 ## Available Functions